How To Restore Deleted Post Or Page In WordPress (Step By Step Guide)

-So you can retrieve your deleted posts or pages easily, but you have to do it within 30 days.
+So you can recover deleted pages or posts from the trash in WordPress easily, but you have to do it within 30 days.

 Your page or post is now restored to normal.

 Note: If you don’t see the Trash option on your dashboard, it means there are no deleted pages or posts stored on your site.
 Or, it has been more than 30 days since you deleted it or you’ve chosen to permanently delete those pages.
-Restoring deleted pages will not be possible using this option.
+Restoring deleted pages or posts in WordPress will not be possible using this option.

 How To Restore Permanently Deleted Pages Or Posts In WordPress